 I will be learning it's features, modes and functions for quite a while, which is money well spent in terms of learning opportunities.
 Wires-X and several other (insert adjective here, I'm not even sure how best to describe them) are on my list to figure out, and I also need to reacquaint myself with APRS, which I've used before, but on a different radio, and not recently.

-My very own radio!
+My first HT!
 2014Since I got my license in 2012, I've been fortunate to be able to operate several different radios borrowed from the Salt Spring Island Amateur Radio club.
 It's been an excellent opportunity to find out what I find useful, what sort of operating I enjoy, what features I might like to have in a radio of my own.
 I finally took the plunge late in 2014 and purchased a Baofeng GT-3 handheld dual band radio.
 Far more buttons than the TAD, but a bit more user friendly for a computer nerd, since it comes with a cable I can connect to a computer via a nice familiar usb connector.
 So far I actually haven't had much success getting my radio and computer to acknowledge each other, but I have figured out how to program the radio by hand.

 My first HAM radio!
 2012The Salt Spring Amateur Radio Club has been kind enough to loan me a 2 meter mobile radio, a TAD M8-1540, which I gather dates from the early to mid-1980's.
 I think it's an excellent radio to start on the air with, basic operation seems simple, and there are some user programmable features I can experiment with when I've read a bit more about it.

 My first antenna!
 VE7SJW built this antenna for my radio, and it works great; thanks Wilf!|